How to Make Banana Muffins with Fresh Milled Flour

 Smash the bananas and mix wet ingredients

-• Use a fork, pastry cutter, or potto smasher to mush the banana up.
+• Use a fork, pastry cutter, or potato smasher to mush the banana up.
 You can leave chunks, or smash it until it is smooth.
 That is totally up to you and your preferences.
 Then mix in all of the remaining wet ingredients.
-I’m including all of these as were ingredients: melted butter, egg, yogurt.
+I'm including all of these as wet ingredients: melted butter, egg, yogurt.

 Mix dry ingredients separately